-Your doctor will first tend to the baby by clearing the nose and mouth of fluids and clamping and cutting the umbilical cord.
-Your baby will then be given to hospital staff and they will make sure your baby is breathing normally and prepare your baby to be put in your arms.
+Your doctor will first tend to your baby by clearing their nose and mouth of fluids and clamping and cutting the umbilical cord.
+Your baby will then be given to hospital staff and they will make sure your baby is breathing normally and prepare your baby to be put into your arms.

 Your doctor will repair your uterus with dissolving stitches and close your abdominal incision with sutures.

 After your C-section, you and your newborn will stay in the hospital for about three days.
 Immediately after surgery, you will remain on an IV.
 This allows for adjusted levels of painkillers to be delivered into your bloodstream while the anesthesia wears off.

 Your doctor will encourage you to get up and walk around.
 This can help prevent blood clots and constipation.
 A nurse or doctor can teach you how to position your child for breast-feeding so there’s no additional pain from the C-section incision area.